Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Introduction

 Note however that torsion-induced effects are still considered non-standard and even speculative by some.
 While it should be clear that the formulation of EC theory requires less assumptions on the connection, working with general affine connections is more complicated than working with the Levi--Civita connection.
 Resulting effects like big bounce solutions and the adapted cosmological evolution are not mainstream. \\ The main caveat about torsion effects is the length scale they are expected to occur on: If such effects arise from the intrinsic spin of particles, their typical scale is around $\sim 10^{-26} cm$ \cite{Trautman:2006fp, Boos:2016cey}.
 Historically, the small scale prompted scientists to discard the idea of torsion effects, even before the concept of intrinsic spin was established.
-As a result, the understanding of torsion effects in theories of gravity is limited and leaves many areas for both investigation and speculation.
-It is therefore of utmost importance to identify possible areas where torsion might play a significant role and to devise experimental tests to verify or dispute its existence. \\
+As a result, the understanding of torsion effects in theories of gravity is limited and leaves many areas for both investigation and speculation. \LM{Furthermore, the nature of the coupling between matter and spacetime torsion is also important.
+For example, non-minimally coupled matter might produce large effects even if only microscopic spin is taken into account, but this type of coupling is still essentially unconstrained by observations (see e.g. \cite{Freidel:2005sn,Alexandrov:2008iy}).} It is therefore of utmost importance to identify possible areas where torsion might play a significant role and to devise experimental tests to verify or dispute its existence. \\